 Fox: Looks like he's already gone... who or what are you!?Aparoid: We will answer.
 We are the ultimate existence.
 You cannot resist us.
 You will join us.

 Queen: All for us.
 Everything in the universe exists for us!
 Bow before us!
 SUBMIT TO US!

 - Then there's the Aparoid Queen.
 She speaks in the voices of the deceased or assimilated... including James McCloud.
 The psychological horror she's inflicting on the heroes by this is evident in their reactions.
 And the only coherent thing she says in her true voice?

 - Seeing Corneria City almost entirely ruined is either this or depressing as heck.

 - Aquas from 64.
 The level quickly gets very dark (you can use your unlimited torpedoes to brighten things up slightly, but it doesn't always help), with endless quantities of hostile sealife appearing out to the gloom to attack you.
-Even the boss of the level, a giant clam, manages to be pretty scary when you first approach it and can't quite make out whether or not it's actually an enormous mouth.
+Even the boss of the level, an enormous clam called Bacoon, manages to be pretty scary when you first approach it and can't quite make out whether or not it's actually an enormous mouth.